IPv6 Lookup Tool

-IPv6 Lookup tool tells you WHOIS the real owner of an IPv6 Address.
-Owner details includes their name, company, organization, country, city, latitude, longitude, ASN number and ASN Details.
+IPv6 address lookup goes for WHOIS IPv6 information.
+IPv6 WHOIS includes owner details, including their name, company, organization, country, city, latitude, longitude, and AS number lookup.
 Other information includes the IPv6 network ranges, Reverse IPv6 Lookup, Expanded IPv6 Address, and Compressed IPv6 Address.

-IPv6 is the internet protocol version 6, which is the most revised version of the internet protocol.
-IPv6 or IP6 is also referred to IPng (Internet Protocol next generation).
+IPv6 is the Internet protocol version 6, which is the most revised version of the Internet protocol.
+IPv6 or IP6 is also called IPng (Internet Protocol next generation).

-The reason behind that revision is that the IPv4, which is the still most used version of IP, can no longer provide the number of IP addresses required.
+The reason behind that revision is that IPv4, the still most used IP version, can no longer provide the required IP addresses.

 IPv4 was deployed in the early 1980s and is still primarily used.
 The transition from IPv4 to IPv6 takes decades.
-Because today, more and more devices require internet connection.
-And you cannot connect with the internet without your IP address.
+Because today, more and more devices require an internet connection.
+And you cannot connect to the internet without your IP address.

-Due to the increase in demand for IP addresses, IPv4 is unable to meet the current requirement.
-Currently, IPv4 can supply 4.2 billion IP addresses, while IPv6 can provide 340 undecillion (36 zeros).
+Due to increased demand for IP addresses, IPv4 cannot meet the current requirement.
+IPv4 can supply 4.2 billion IP addresses, while IPv6 can provide 340 undecillion (36 zeros).
 That means the IPv6 address offers 1,028 times more addresses than IPv4.

 Example of IPv6 address